-He fought against his forced internment and incarceration, all the way to the Supreme Court.
-Today, the Park Service helps interpret the dark history behind World War II relocation camps.
+He fought against his forced imprisonment, all the way to the Supreme Court.
+Today, the National Park Service helps interpret the dark history behind World War II incarceration camps.

-In 1942, a 23-year-old welder from Oakland, California, refused to be incarcerated in a government camp because of his ethnicity.
+In 1942, a 23-year-old welder from Oakland, California, refused to be incarcerated in a government-run prison because of his ethnicity.
 Fred Korematsu, the American-born son of Japanese immigrants, defied a presidential mandate during wartime and took a stand against racism — a fight that lasted for decades and earned him a legacy as a civil rights pioneer.

-Korematsu’s story is not widely known, though three state governments are helping to change that by declaring January 30 Fred Korematsu Day—the first such holiday honoring an Asian American.
+Korematsu’s story is not widely known, though at least eight state governments — Arizona, California, Georgia, Hawaii, Illinois, New Jersey, Utah and Virginia — are helping to change that by recognizing January 30 as the Fred Korematsu Day of Civil Liberties and the Constitution.
+It is the first such holiday honoring an Asian American.

-When the incarcerations began, Korematsu chose to defy the executive order and live as an ordinary American, changing his name and even undergoing minor plastic surgery on his eyes in an attempt to hide his ethnicity.
-Still, he was arrested in May 1942, convicted in a federal court, and held against his will at a “relocation center” until the end of the war.
+When the incarcerations began, Korematsu chose to defy the executive order, changing his name and even undergoing minor plastic surgery on his eyes in an attempt to hide his ethnicity.
+Still, he was arrested in May 1942, convicted in a federal court, and held against his will until the end of the war.

 During the litigation, the government offered Korematsu a pardon in exchange for dropping his lawsuit.
-His wife, Kathryn Korematsu, described his reaction this way: “Fred was not interested in a pardon from the government; instead, he always felt that it was the government who should seek a pardon from him and from Japanese Americans for the wrong that was committed.”
+According to his wife, Kathryn Korematsu, “Fred was not interested in a pardon from the government; instead, he always felt that it was the government who should seek a pardon from him and from Japanese Americans for the wrong that was committed.”

-Korematsu spent the later years of his life protesting the government detention of suspected combatants at Guantanamo Bay after 9/11, filing amicus briefs on behalf of Muslims incarcerated without trials.
+Korematsu spent the later years of his life protesting the government imprisonment of suspected combatants at Guantanamo Bay after 9/11, filing amicus briefs on behalf of Muslims incarcerated without trials.

-The National Park Service has played an important role telling the story of Japanese-American incarceration during World War II.
-Three of the ten “relocation camps” at Manzanar, Minidoka, and Tule Lake are now parts of the National Park System, though the camp where Korematsu spent most of his incarceration, the Topaz War Relocation Center in Utah, was mostly stripped of its buildings and artifacts after the war when the government auctioned off much of the land and property there.
-Some items are preserved in a local museum, and the site is recognized as a National Historic Landmark.
+The National Park Service has played an important role telling the story of Japanese American incarceration during World War II.
+Five of the 10 government-run incarceration camps are now part of the National Park System, including Amache, Honouliuli, Manzanar and Minidoka National Historic Sites and Tule Lake National Monument.
+However, the camp where Korematsu spent most of his incarceration, the Topaz War Relocation Center in Utah, was mostly stripped of its buildings and artifacts after the war when the government auctioned off much of the land and property there.
+Some items are preserved in a local museum, which is recognized as a National Historic Landmark.